Fermanagh GAA

 The Fermanagh County Board of the Gaelic Athletic Association (GAA) (Cumann Lúthchleas Gael, Coiste Chontae Fear Manach) or Fermanagh GAA is one of the 32 county boards of the GAA in Ireland and is responsible for the administration of Gaelic games in County Fermanagh, Northern Ireland.

 The county football team reached an All-Ireland Senior Football Championship semi-final replay in 2004, its best performance in the competition.

+In 2026 there are 23 affiliated GAA clubs of which 15 participate in football, 3 in hurling and 5 clubs in both.
+This is among the lowest number of clubs in all of Ireland.

 Football

 Clubs

 Clubs contest the Fermanagh Senior Football Championship.

 Lisnaskea's win against St James' in the 2010–11 All-Ireland Intermediate Club Football Championship final meant it was the first Fermanagh GAA club to win an All-Ireland title.

-Fermanagh (22) has the second smallest number of clubs of any county in Ireland, behind Longford (21).
-21 of the 22 offer football, while Lisbellaw St Patrick's offers hurling.